timdittmann/gnssrefl_jupyter_github/README.md

 * `reference dockerhub image` : This will build the dockerhub image if it doesn't already exist.

 This will build the docker image and run the container.
-Once everything has finished building in the terminal, you can copy and paste one of the urls provided at th end into a browser and run the jupyter notebooks from there.
+Once everything has finished building in the terminal, you can copy and paste the last url provided at the end into a browser and run the jupyter notebooks from there.
 The url will look something like `http://127.0.0.1:8888/?token=` with a randomly generated token at the end.

 DONE - Below are other options for installation.